 1 gal boiled linseed oil

 Mix well.
-Thicken as needed with clay or Surround.
-Apply with a
+Thicken as needed with clay or Surround (available in

 and Ants top